jaxxstorm/ruafraid/README.md

 ## Usage

 Set the path to your ruby executable on the first line Modify the url path to specify your XML programmers XML API link.
-You can find it under the Dynamic DNS section on the left hand side
+You can find it under the Dynamic DNS section on the left hand side.
 Run the script.
 It's probably best to run it as a cron job once a day.

+## Caveats

+At present, this will update ALL of the domains in your freedns DB.